ayrshare/social-api-demo/README.md

 # Social API Demo

 The Social API Demo is a web application that allows users to compose, schedule, and post content to multiple social media platforms simultaneously.
+If you have a Business Plan, you can also allow your user to link their social accounts.

 Built with React and Node.js, it leverages the Ayrshare API to manage social media posts across various networks.
 It is built upon [Ayrshare's Social Media API](https://www.ayrshare.com)

 ## Features